 We now know the word is a good deal older than the Mark Twain book.
 Many early examples refer to yet another old sense listed in the dictionaries, for the muddy waste left after washing gold ore in a mining sluice.

-Were those who were instrumental in wilfully creating this unconstitutional debt ... compelled to shovel tailings and clean reservoirs half full of slumgullion until it was paid?
+Were those who were instrumental in wilfully creating this unconstitutional debt the only holders of the scrip and were compelled to shovel tailings and clean reservoirs half full of slumgullion until it was paid, or the assurance given that it would be, I for one would keep them doing penance for their sin.

-Mountain Democrat, California, 3 Jan.
+Placerville Mountain Democrat (California), 3 Jan.
 1857.
 Tailings are ore residues.

 From this and other appearances, including the diaries of forty-niners, it seems certain that the word originated in this sense in the California gold fields, probably around 1850.
 It may well be the same word as Melville’s (the similarity in form is persuasive), suggesting that miners borrowed it from an older unrecorded word that also provided Melville with his version.
 Many of the early miners were sailors, after all, including the crews of whaling vessels, who jumped ship in San Francisco harbour when news of the strike arrived.
 The word would have been a good one for the muddy mess left by their improvised extraction techniques.
 They later applied slumgullion figuratively and disparagingly to foodstuffs that were muddy or semi-liquid.